neondatabase/autoscaling/neonvm/README.md

-# NeonVM: QEMU-based virtualization API and controlller for Kubernetes
+# NeonVM: QEMU-based virtualization API and controller for Kubernetes

 ## Description